blumewas/B.Sc.-Thesis/README.md

 ### Pattern languages

-* Random: select a certain number of random sub-graphs from the mining result
+* random: select a certain number of random sub-graphs from the mining result
-* Graphlet-like: select sub-graphs with nodes in a certain range e.g. 3 to 5 nodes
+* graphlet-select: select sub-graphs with nodes in a certain range e.g. 3 to 5 nodes

 ### Compairing criteria